-Compensation for both FLAs and PSLs is commensurate with background and experience.
-Calendar year bonuses may also be paid, as determined based on the work quality and gross productivity of the particular FLA or PSL.
+Compensation for both NJQ-Associates and PSLs is commensurate with background and experience.
+Calendar year bonuses may also be paid, as determined based on the work quality and gross productivity of the particular NJQ-Associate or PSL.

-In the case of FLAs relocating from overseas, we are able to provide certain benefits to assist in the transition, such as roundtrip airfare to Tokyo (covering a spouse, if accompanied), a moving allowance and a short-term hotel allowance to allow for residence-hunting upon arrival in Japan.
+In the case of NJQ-Associates relocating from overseas, we are able to provide certain benefits to assist in the transition, such as airfare to Japan (covering a spouse, if accompanied), a moving allowance and a short-term hotel allowance to allow for residence-hunting upon arrival in Japan.
 PSLs are generally hired from among candidates already located in Japan or relocating to Japan for other reasons, and accordingly these relocation benefits do not apply.

-Each FLA and PSL will be required prior to commencement of work (in the case of any FLA relocating from overseas, prior to arrival) to obtain a visa permitting him or her to work in Japan.
+Each NJQ-Associate and PSL will be required prior to commencement of work (in the case of any NJQ-Associate relocating from overseas, prior to arrival) to obtain a visa permitting him/her to work in Japan.
 Our firm will assist in the preparation of most of the relevant documentation.

 Application Requirements and Process

-The preferred FLA or PSL candidate is a highly qualified attorney or solicitor who has graduated with academic distinction from a top law school, and has a minimum of two years of experience with a first tier law firm in his or her home jurisdiction.
+The preferred NJQ-Associate or PSL candidate is a highly qualified attorney or solicitor who has graduated with academic distinction from a top law school, and has a minimum of two years of experience with a first tier law firm in his/her home jurisdiction.
 Strong corporate or finance background and transactional experience are preferred.
-In the case of FLAs a current license to practice law in the FLA's home jurisdiction is required; while in the case of PSLs a current license is not a requirement.
+In the case of NJQ-Associates a current license to practice law in the NJQ-Associate's home jurisdiction is required; while in the case of PSLs a current license is not a requirement.
 In both cases, superior drafting and analytical skills are preferred.

-Our FLAs perform most of their work in English.
-Accordingly, native speaker-equivalent fluency in written and spoken English is a requirement for all FLAs.
+Our NJQ-Associates perform most of their work in English.
+Accordingly, native speaker-equivalent fluency in written and spoken English is a requirement for all NJQ-Associates.
 In the case of PSLs, due to the nature of their work, only true native speakers of English with practice experience in an English speaking jurisdiction will be considered.
-In both cases Japanese proficiency is welcome, but not required.
+In both cases Japanese proficiency is welcomed, but not required.

 Positions at Overseas Offices

-AMT also hires non-Japanese lawyers to work in its overseas offices in Beijing, Shanghai, Singapore, Ho Chi Minh, Bangkok and associated firms in Hong Kong and Jakarta.
+AMT also hires non-Japan qualified lawyers to work in its overseas offices in Beijing, Shanghai, Singapore, Ho Chi Minh, Bangkok and associated firms in Hong Kong and Jakarta.